Sport in Luxembourg: Athletics

 There are many athletics clubs in Luxembourg representing most of the country's main towns.
 The largest club is CAL Spora Luxembourg, with a membership of 400 members.
 At an organisational level, the same clubs are often affiliated to both the Luxembourg Athletics Federation (FLA) and the Luxembourg Triathlon Federation, the governing bodies for athletics and triathlon, respectively.

 Luxembourg's sole Olympic gold medalist was an athlete.
 Josy Barthel won the men's 1500 metres at the 1952 Summer Olympics in Helsinki.
 Another Luxembourgish athlete, Michel Théato, won the marathon at the 1900 Summer Olympics in Paris, but, as his nationality was only proven to be Luxembourgish after his death, his medal is credited to France, where he lived, instead.

+More recently, David Fiegen became the first Luxembourgish athlete to win a medal at the European Athletics Championships when he took the silver in the 800 metres in the 2006 Championships in Gothenburg, the country's first international championship medal in athletics since Barthel's Olympic win.
+In 2025 Patrizia van der Weken took bronze medals in the 60 metres in the European and World Indoor Championships, the latter being the first world championship athletics medal won by Luxembourg.

 One of the world's foremost cross-country running competitions takes place in Diekirch, the IAAF permit meeting Eurocross.

 Cycling

 Cycling is the sport in which Luxembourg has had most success at a professional level, and is one of the main participatory sports amongst the general population.
 The country's flat terrain lends itself to the sport, with the Tour de Luxembourg being run around the country on an annual basis as a prelude to the Tour de France.

 Famous Luxembourgish cyclists of the past include Nicolas Frantz, Charly Gaul, François Faber, Andy Schleck and Benoît Joachim of whom the first four won the Tour de France (Frantz having done so twice).
 Altogether, Luxembourgish cyclists have won the Tour de France five times, ranking Luxembourg fifth overall.
-Currently, there are three Luxembourgish cyclists on the UCI ProTour, who are Bob Jungels, Ben Gastauer, and Jempy Drucker.
+Currently, there are three Luxembourgish cyclists on the UCI World Tour, who are Bob Jungels, Kevin Geniets, and Alex Kirsch.

 Among female cyclists, Elsy Jacobs is notable as the first ever women's road racing world champion in 1958, and as a holder of the women's world hour record.
+Other Luxembourgish riders include Christine Majerus and Marie Schreiber.
+Hess Cycling Team is a women's road cycling team which was registered in Luxembourg during 2023.